hermannhueck/MusicService/Clients/MusicMobileApp-Ionic-Cordova-NoAuth/README.md

 - you must have a Mac (doesn't work on Windows or Linux)
 - you must have XCode installed
-- you need to install the node module "ios-sim" (lets Ionic/Cordova control the iOS simulator)
+- you need to install the node module _ios-sim_ (to let Ionic/Cordova control the iOS simulator)

 If ios-sim is not yet installed, install on your Mac with:
 ```bash